Rob Little: Stand-up and acting

+He has also appeared in many commercials, such as for Snickers and Chemistry.com.
+In November 2011, Little was featured on Comedy Central’s original series Nick Swardson's Pretend Time as well as "Who Wants to Date a Comedian?."
+As of 2026, he has filmed five comedy specials and has performed over 360 shows on cruise ships.

 Mention

 Once described to as "a Bald Chris Farley with a smack of Jack Black," Rob responded "I don't mind being bald, look at all the money I save... by not going on dates."
 Rob Little has established himself as one of the funniest, most progressive, new comedians in the country.
 Little states on his website that entertainment bookers call him “The Future of comedy with more contagious energy than the Energizer Bunny.”
 The Detroit Free Press selected Little as Michigan's “Best up and Coming Comedian."
 He has been a finalist in both the Seattle and San Francisco International Comedy Competition.
 He was also selected as a feature performer at the Chicago Comedy Festival along with the Boston Comedy and Movie Festival.
 Maxim magazine awarded him the title "Real Man of Comedy of 2007."
-Last Comic Standing (on which he's appeared, but wasn't competing) tagged Little the "happiest comedian in America."
+NBC's Last Comic Standing (on which he's appeared, but wasn't competing) tagged Little as the "happiest comedian in America."
 He doesn't call himself that, but wouldn't argue with it.